giuliaghis/popularity_music_score/README.md

 Additionally, we displayed the top 5 artists per count.
 As a result we obtained that The Beatles, George Jones, Stevie Wonder, Linkin Park, and Ella Fitzgerald are the most prominent artists based on the frequency of their appearances.
 They have been featured most frequently in the dataset, highlighting their prominence in the music's context.
 ![top_5_artists.png](Plots%2Ftop_5_artists.png)

 Moreover, we decided to explore which where the top 10 track genres in our dataset.
 Therefore, we first calculated the average popularity for each track_genre and get the first 10.
 Then, we plotted a bar plot showing the top 10 genres ranked by average popularity.
-Theis analysis reveals that the audience has diverse and eclectic music tastes.
+This analysis reveals that the audience has diverse and eclectic music tastes.
 Pop-film is the most popular genre, followed by K-Pop, chill music, and sad music.
 Indian music and anime music also rank high, showing a preference for traditional and culturally significant music and music associated with Japanese media.
 What is surprising is the presence of Sertanejo music, a popular genre in Brazil, that also seems to have a significant following among the  audience.
 ![top_10_genres.png](Plots%2Ftop_10_genres.png)

 Also, we wanted to investigate whether the majority of the songs were explicit or not.
 In order to do so, we displayed in a countplot the percentages of explicit and not explicit songs.
 More than 90% of the songs in the dataset are not marked as explicit, which indicates that the vast majority of the songs are suitable for all audiences, without any explicit or mature content.